KatherineMcConnell/mod_1_mentor_mentee_dtr/mod_1_mentor_mentee_dtr.md

   Mentor

-  * Name:
+  * Name: Heidi Hoopes

-  * Pronoun:
+  * Pronoun: She/Her

   * What is your relationship to Turing (alum? community?)
+      Alum.
   * Where do you work?
+      Co State.
+Prev CVS/Aetna.
   * What was your path into this industry?
+      Friends/Family/Exposure
   * If you went to Turing, what did you do before?
+      Bio degree.
+Kiddo raising.

   Mentee

-  * Name:
+  * Name: Katherine McConnell

-  * Pronoun:
+  * Pronoun: She/Her

   * What did you do before Turing?
+      Nursing
   * What made you decide to come to Turing?
+      Had an interest
   * What are you most excited about exploring in your career in tech?
+      Building some little stuff

 ### Scheduling

   * When are the best times for us to connect? (early evening, lunch, etc)

+      Mon 1.5 5-6:30 about. [x] On google calendars.
+Open early communication on any need for change.

   * My desired times to connect are: (Send picture of paper schedule to plan times together & will schedule times for Madeleine Halle up to 3x per week)
+      N/A

-  * What are our known scheduling restrictions? (family obligations, work commitments, etc)
+  * What are our known scheduling restrictions? (family obligations, work commitments, etc) N/A
 ### Communication

   * What is the best way to reach each other?
 (Slack?
 Email?)

+      slack, until Katherine better learns github, and diagrams.net...so far...and try teletype

   * Best format to use to ask detailed question? (ie Eric Weissmans questions format)

+      if getting to long check in for 15min chat, if unavailable send long message 20min of productive struggle

   * How often will we communicate?

+      daily to taper

   * How soon will we acknowledge that we have seen a message if we are too busy to send a detailed response?

-  * How soon will we send a detailed response to a message?
+    est 30m of eta

 ### Specific Support Requests
 ###### Working on Lessons with Madeleine Halle as well.
 Can update lessons into strengths as I feel they become strengths.